Example: [Collected on the Internet, 2001]

 She frowned.
 "I forgot to ask you whether you used cream or sugar.
 That's black."

 The officer looked at the steaming cup of coffee in his hand.
 "Yes, I do take cream and sugar — perhaps more sugar than is good for me."
 He patted his ample stomach.

 "I don't need it now," he replied smiling.
 "I've got the feeling that this coffee you bought me is going to taste as sweet as sugar."

-by Robert Wiley, where it appeared under the title "The Lifestyle of a Street Man."
+Origins: We first encountered this tale of a woman named Penelope Eddy repaying a kindness to a homeless man who had once helped her when she was down and out in December 2008.
+The version circulated on the Internet appears to have been taken verbatim from the 2008 book Reminisces of Happy Times by Robert Wiley, where it appeared under the title "The Lifestyle of a Street Man."
 However, since that book is a collection of humorous and inspirational pieces (many of which are known to be fictional) compiled by the author from other sources, it is neither the original source of this tale nor documentation of its literal truthfulness.
 Beyond that, we don't yet know where this story originated.